rdyar/tdfc/_main-courses/pot-roast.md

 with mix for Pot Roast-follow directions.

 You can also do this in a crock pot.
-Put vegetables in first, then seasoned meat (salt and pepper) and about % cup of beef consume.???
+Put vegetables in first, then seasoned meat (salt and pepper) and about 1/2 cup of beef consume.

 Make sure to cook a larger roast than needed so there is plenty leftover.
 Use leftovers for hash, soup, roast beef sandwiches, bbq sandwiches, french dip sandwiches.
+And dad's tacos!

 You can leave vegetables whole instead of cutting them up.
 Use 1 each per person.